sapirshuker/home-assignment/README.md

 #### Docker Instructions
 1. Download the git repo to your computer
 2. Open command line to the folder
-3. Enter the command: build -t assignment .
+3. Enter the command: docker build -t assignment .
 4. Enter the command: docker run -dp 3000:3000 assignment

 #### Github